Awards for Excellence in Health Care Journalism

 Entries can include a wide range of health coverage including public health, consumer health, medical research, the business of health care and health ethics.
 The contest was created by journalists for journalists and is not influenced or funded by commercial or special-interest groups.

 First-place winners earn $500 and a framed certificate.
-They also receive complimentary lodging for two nights and registration for the annual conference, March 14-17, in Boston.
-First-place winners will be recognized at the conference and will be encouraged to appear on panels to discuss their winning work.
+They also receive complimentary lodging for two nights and registration for the annual conference, April 7-10, 2016, in Cleveland.
+Winners are recognized at the annual awards luncheon and first-place winners are encouraged to appear on panels to discuss their winning work.
 If there is more than one entrant on the award, it is up to these winners to divide any prize.
 Lodging will only be covered for one individual in each category.